Hansberry v. Lee

 Hansberry v.
-Lee, 311 U.S. 32 (1940), is a famous and commonly-used case in civil procedure classes for teaching that res judicata does not apply to an individual whose interests were not adequately represented in a prior class action.
+Lee, 311 U.S. 32 (1940), is a famous and commonly used case in civil procedure classes in the United States for teaching that res judicata does not apply to an individual whose interests were not adequately represented in a prior class action.
 The case was successfully argued by the civil rights attorney Earl B. Dickerson.

-The facts of the case dealt with a racially-restrictive covenant, which barred African Americans from purchasing or leasing land in the Washington Park Subdivision of Chicago's Woodlawn neighborhood.
+The facts of the case dealt with a racially restrictive covenant, which barred African Americans from purchasing or leasing land in the Washington Park Subdivision of Chicago's Woodlawn neighborhood.
 A prior class action lawsuit, Burke v.
 Kleiman, named as class members all homeowners who had signed the covenant or whose preceding owners had signed the covenant, and the suit sought to enforce the covenant against an individual who was attempting to lease his home to an African American.
 The defendant in that class action argued that the covenant should not be enforced because of changed conditions.
 Rejecting that argument, the Illinois state court held that the covenant was enforceable.

 Years later, a homeowner who had signed the restrictive covenant sold his home to Carl Augustus Hansberry, the father of Lorraine Hansberry.
-Lee sought to enforce the racially restrictive covenant and void the sale.
+Anna M. Lee, a homeowner, sought to enforce the racially restrictive covenant and void the sale.
 The defendants, which included Carl Hansberry as well as the seller, argued that the restrictive covenant was not enforceable because owners of only 54% of the subdivision frontage had signed it, and the terms of the covenant established that it would go into effect only if owners of at least 95% of subdivision frontage had signed the covenant.
 Relying on the principle of res judicata, the Illinois courts refused to consider the new argument.
 Noting that the covenant had been judged valid in the prior class action and that the seller had been a member of the class, the Illinois courts held that the seller was bound by that judgment.
 Accordingly, he could not sell his home to Hansberry.

 The United States Supreme Court reversed, holding that the state courts' application of res judicata violated the Due Process Clause of the Fourteenth Amendment.
-The Court stated that members of the class in Burke v.
+The court stated that members of the class in Burke v.
 Kleiman would have had conflicting interests: some signatories to the covenant would have wanted it to be enforced, and some signatories would not have wanted it to be enforced.
-The Court explained:
+The court explained:

-Without a sufficiently identical interest, the Court held that the interests of the class members could not have been adequately represented and that binding them to a judgment in a case in which they were not adequately represented would violate their due process rights.
+Without a sufficiently identical interest, the court held that the interests of the class members could not have been adequately represented and that binding them to a judgment in a case in which they were not adequately represented would violate their due process rights.